Make your own hem gauge for even hems

 Hem ruler

 I’ve always struggled getting even hems especially when hemming lightweight fabrics back when I didn’t know how to do a narrow hem and didn’t have a rolled hem foot to make a neat, rolled hem.
-I admit I hated hemming, most of the times when I didn’t sew with cotton (this is an awesome fabric to sew with, from cutting to sewing and finishing hems and seams, I love it!)
+I admit I hated hemming most of the times when I didn’t sew with cotton (which is an awesome fabric to sew with, from cutting to sewing and finishing hems and seams, I love it!)

 Easy way to hem